hanabi/hanabi.github.io/docs/level_19/special_finesses.md

   - Donald knows that normally, this would be a *4 Double Bluff* and that no-one should play any more cards.
 However, since the red 4 was duplicated, this must be a *Bad Touch Triple Finesse*, so Cathy blind-plays her *Finesse Position* and it is the red 3.
   - Emily knows that this cannot be a *4 Double Bluff*, or else Donald would not have blind-played anything.
 Thus, this must be a *Bad Touch Triple Finesse*, so Emily plays her left-most red 4.
 The next time that Emily discards, she will discard the known trash red 4.

-### The Prophetic Trash Finesse (for 1's)
+### The Prophetic Finesse (for 1's)

-- If a player gives a rank clue to a single playable 1, while a different player currently holds that same 1 on *Finesse Position*, this must be communicating something extra.
+- In most games, players will avoid giving a number 1 clue to a single playable 1 that is not on *Finesse Position* if a different player has the same 1 on *Finesse Position*.
+This is because it is usually better to *Finesse* it or to let someone else *Finesse* it.
+- If a player does this anyway, and doing so was clearly bad, they must be communicating something extra.
-- In this situation, the next player should treat this clue as if were a *Trash Finesse*.
+- In this situation, the next player should treat the clue as if were a *Trash Finesse*.
-- This is a *Prophetic* blind-play: in order for the clued card to be considered trash, a teammate is therefore promised to have the matching 1 on *Finesse Position* (note that this can also be *Layered*).
+- This is different from a *Trash Finesse* because a second blind-play is needed to prove that the card is not actually trash.
+The in-between player is promised to have the matching 1 on *Finesse Position*.
+The in-between blind-play is called a *Prophetic Blind-Play* to distinguish it from a normal blind-play.
-- The clued player should **always** treat this as an *Unnecessary Trash* move.
+- Furthermore, once the *Prophetic Finesse* has resolved, the clued player should **always** treat this as an *Unnecessary* move (e.g. as an *Unnecessary Trash Chop Move* or an *Unnecessary Trash Push*).
 - For example, in a 4-player game:
+  - Red 1 is played on the stacks.
+  - Alice clues number 1 to Donald, touching a single blue 1 on slot 3.
+  - Bob sees that Cathy has a blue 1 on her *Finesse Position*.
+Thus, Alice's clue is strange - she should have probably clued Cathy's blue 1, or allowed someone to *Finesse* Cathy's blue 1.
+  - Bob knows that Alice must be intending for a *Prophetic Finesse*.
+Bob blind-plays his *Finesse Position*.
+It is a green 1 and it successfully plays.
+  - Cathy sees that from Donald's perspective, a *Trash Finesse* has just occurred.
+Donald will mark the blue 1 (playable) as a red 1 (trash), and will discard it.
+This is bad, so Cathy knows that something else is expected of her.
+  - Cathy knows that this a *Prophetic Finesse* and that she is promised to have a blue 1 on her *Finesse Position*.
+Cathy blind-plays her *Finesse Position* (as a *Prophetic Blind-Play*).
+It is a blue 1 and it successfully plays.
+  - Donald knows that since a number 1 clue touched a single 1 and caused two blind-plays, this must be a *Prophetic Finesse*.
+Donald marks his touched 1 as trash.
+He also *Chop Moves* his slot 4 card because of the *Unnecessary* part of the move.
+- *Prophetic Finesses* can only be triggered by touching **exactly one 1**.
+(However, they can be triggered with either a color clue or a number clue.)
+- *Prophetic Finesses* can also be given in situations that cannot be mistaken for *Trash Finesses*.
+- For example, in a 4-player game:
   - It is the first turn of the game and nothing is played on the stacks.
-  - Alice clues number 1 to Donald, touching a single red 1 on slot 3.
+  - Alice clues number 1 to Donald, touching a single blue 1 on slot 3.
-  - Bob blind-plays blue 1.
-  - Cathy understands that she must also have red 1, on *Finesse Position*.
-She blind-plays red 1.
+  - Just like in the previous example, Bob sees that this is a *Prophetic Finesse* (because Cathy has a blue 1 on her *Finesse Position*).
+Bob blind-plays his *Finesse Position*.
+It is a green 1 and it successfully plays.
+  - Cathy sees that from Donald's perspective:
+    - It will not look like a *Trash Finesse*, because no 1's were played at the time of the clue.
+    - It will not look like a *Bad Touch Finesse (for 1's)*, since only a single 1 was clued.
+  - Therefore, as soon Bob blind-plays, both Cathy and Donald can understand that it is a *Prophetic Finesse*.
-  - Donald discards his known red 1.
-He also *Chop Moves* his slot 4 card because of the *Unnecessary* nature of this sequence.
+  - Just like in the previous example, Cathy blind-plays the blue 1, and Donald marks his 1 as trash and *Chop Moves* his slot 4 card.

 ### The Patch Finesse